-None of the infused colors will affect the burn time or cause clogging of the wick.
-You may notice a little bit of sediment in the alkanet and spirulina candles, but not enough to affect the candle.
+None of the recommended infused colors will affect the burn time or cause clogging of the wick.
+You may notice a little bit of sediment in the alkanet and spirulina candles, but it's not enough to affect the candle.

 Alternate DIY Methods

-- Fragrance oils: Remember if you use fragrance oils or essential oils that have color, these will add some color to the wax as well.
+- Fragrance oils: Remember that if you use fragrance oils or essential oils that have color, these will add some color to the wax as well.